-All 28 Member States plus Norway and Switzerland participated in the plan.
+All 28 EU countries plus Norway and Switzerland participated in the plan.
 They collected over 2000 samples of honey at all stages of the supply chain.

 The coordinated control plan (Commission Recommendation C (2015) 1558) foresaw a 3 tiered approach for the analysis of the collected honey samples:

-- All samples were analysed by the Member States for sensory characteristics and pollen profiles to check compliance with relevant provisions of the EU Honey Directive (001/110/EC)
+- All samples were analysed by the EU countries for sensory characteristics and pollen profiles to check compliance with relevant provisions of the EU Honey Directive (001/110/EC)

 - Compliant samples were then submitted to chemical sugar analysis.

 - The samples which passed all these checks (or seemed suspicious) were then sent to the Commission's Joint Research Centre (JRC) for additional tests specifically targeted at identifying adulteration with added sugars.

 The non-compliances detected by the EU countries in Tier 1 and Tier 2 tests, were mostly related to the declaration of the botanical source (7%) and to adulteration with sugar (6%).
 Non-compliances related to the declaration of the geographical origin were less frequent (2%).
 Some non-compliances related to the botanical source are probably unintentional and the result of bees foraging a wide variety of plants, despite the hives being very close to the plant species identified as the botanical source.